 Each type of chess piece has a specific way it’s able to move about the chess board.
 Let’s have a look at that in closer detail.

-The Bishops - Moving diagonally in any of the four ways that are possible, your bishops have a long range like your rooks and are often used to protect your pawns while threatening your opponent’s pawns.
+Moving diagonally in any of the four ways that are possible, your bishops have a long-range like your rooks and are often used to protect your pawns while threatening your opponent’s pawns.

-The Knights - Unlike any other chess pieces on the chess board, your knights don’t move in straight lines, rather they are able to move in an “L” shape - either three up and one across or one up and three across (even if its path is blocked).
+Unlike any other chess pieces on the chess board, your knights don’t move in straight lines, rather they are able to move in an “L shape” - either three up and one across or one up and three across (even if its path is blocked).

 Turns are taken alternately until someone’s King is ultimately captured or ‘checkmate’ is achieved, which basically means that a player’s King becomes trapped and the only possible move is one that will see it captured.

 What is the most widely-used type of Chess Piece?